ARK-Electronics/logloader/README.md

 ![image](logloader_logo.png)

-Downloads PX4 log files (.ulg) and uploads them to the cloud.
+Downloads PX4 log files (.ulg) and uploads them to a local server and optionally a remote server.

 The **config.toml** file is used to configure the program settings.

 ### Behavior
 Downloading and uploading will only occur while the vehicle is not armed.
 Downloading and uploading operations are performed in separate threads.
-The downloading thread will only download logs with a datetime greater than the most recent log found locally in the `logging_directory`.
-If no logs are found locally only the most recent log will be downloaded.
-The upload thread will only upload logs that are not recorded in the `uploaded_logs_file`.
-Logs are named with the ISO 8601 date and time format **yyyy-mm-ddThh:mm:ssZ.ulg**.
+An sqlite database is used for the local and remote servers to track if a log file has been uploaded already or not.

 ### Build
 Install MAVSDK if you haven't already, the latest releases can be found at https://github.com/mavlink/MAVSDK/releases